mbryzek/schema-evolution-manager/README.md

 and utilities in practice.

 ## Command Line Utilities

-- sem-init
-  -> Initialize a git repository for sem support
+- sem-init: Initialize a git repository for sem support

-- sem-add
-  -> Adds a database upgrade script
+- sem-add: Adds a database upgrade script

-- sem-dist
-  -> Create a distribution tar.gz file containing schema upgrade scripts
+- sem-dist: Create a distribution tar.gz file containing schema upgrade scripts

-- sem-apply
-  -> Apply any deltas from a distribution tarball to a particular database
+- sem-apply: Apply any deltas from a distribution tarball to a particular database